 The film attains a harmony rare in cinema, with its formal construction and ideological constitution standing at the nexus of tradition and progression.

-While remembered mainly for its innovations in sound, it’s equally notable for its unique sense of period and locale, character and consequence.
+Raoul Walsh’s film is notable for its unique sense of period and locale, character, and consequence.

 Pialat’s second, most painfully autobiographical work makes its Region 1 home-video debut in a gracious, appropriately reverential Blu-ray package.